 Salmon are one of the most well known creatures in our rivers, and every year they provide one of natures greatest spectacles; the salmon run.

 Over the coming weeks the salmon will risk their lives in their mission to reproduce (or spawn) whilst they take part in a literal uphill battle on their way home.
 Some salmon swim thousands of miles to reproduce.

 Once they reach their destination, the successful salmon reproduce by creating dips in the bottom of the river known as ‘redds’ by flapping their tails.
 Females lay eggs in these redds, the male fertilises them, and the female covers the eggs back up.
 With their mission complete the salmon leave their eggs in peace and make the journey downstream to the sea.

-It might seem that the odds are stacked against our brave warriors, and this is true.
+It might seem that the odds are stacked against these river warriors, and this is true.
 Sadly, it is estimated that only around 10% of salmon survive this journey.
 Not only do they make this journey on an empty stomach, losing weight, muscle and energy; they also face the risk of being eaten, attacks from other fish, and some man-made issues.
 However the fittest, strongest, and luckiest salmon will make their way back to the same spawning ground every year.

 If you want to try and spot a salmon yourself the run usually starts from mid-October and carries on throughout November and December, ideally following a period of rain after a dry spell.
-As always make sure to be careful around water.
+As always make sure to be careful around water!